spinx/sidekiq-job-php/README.md

 [Symfony2](https://github.com/escapestudios/Symfony2-coding-standard).

 ### License
 MIT.
-Use it as you wish
+Use it as you wish.